Meet your Command Staff!

 Commanding Officer Michael

 Michael has been a member of STARFLEET for over 20 years.
 He has served in many different positions in both STARFLEET and the SFMC over the years.
 He is a fan of many different Science Fiction genres and an avid reader of Sci-Fi and fantasy.
 He is also an amateur astronomer who is currently head of STARFLEET Science's Department of Stellar Cartography.
 When not looking at the stars, he is often involved in table top miniature gaming.

 Ed: While Engineering is not entirely sure why the Captain has elected to go with third person narrative, it works.
-Captain Michael is also the head of the Curie's Marine Strike Group, and an avid fan of all things Academy!
+He did forget to mention, though, that he's an avid fan of all things Academy!